Leica D-LUX 5 Comparison Review

 The Leica D-LUX 5 is a fixed lens compact camera that was announced in September 2010 and is equipped with a 1/1.7-inch sensor.
 It offers a resolution of 10 megapixel.

 Is the Leica D-LUX 5 a good camera?
-The D-LUX 5 has a Camera Elo of 1436.
+The D-LUX 5 has a Camera Elo of 1249.
 This rating puts the D-LUX 5 below average of all travel zoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the D-LUX 5 also ranks below average. – Well, the Leica D-LUX 5 is more than 9 years old, and there have been many other good digital cameras released since 2010.
+In terms of its sensor size category (small sensor cameras), the D-LUX 5 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Leica D-LUX 5 is more than 13 years old, and there have been many other good digital cameras released since 2010.

 |Leica D-LUX 5|